The Frequently Asked Questions that are specifically associated with the Undergraduate Course Facilitator Training and Resources Program.

 - For first-time facilitators: training through one of UCFTR's facilitation and collaborative learning workshops

 Please visit the website of the Academic Senate—the faculty-led governing body that makes decisions about the rules/regulations for, and reviews the proposals of, all student-led classes—for a full explanation of each element.
 Sponsoring departments may also have their own additional requirements for proposing a DeCal, as well as deadlines that fall earlier than that of the Senate.
-You can refer to this page for department-specific resources and contact information.
+You can refer to UCFTR’s Department-Specific DeCal Information sheet

 Note that some departments may ask you to turn in this proposal packet directly to them, while others may ask you to submit it to the Academic Senate (320 Stephens Hall) on the department's behalf.
 Once you've submitted your proposal you can choose to post your class on the DeCal website, where most students look for listings of student-initiated classes.

 As of Spring 2018, the Academic Senate mandates that all first-time DeCal facilitators must complete training with the UCFTR.
-Visit our training workshops page to view the most up-to-date offerings.
+Training offerings can be found on our services page, under the Training Workshops tab.
 The deadline to fulfill this requirement is the same as the Academic Senate’s course proposal deadline (see below section).